 Adil Mansoor is a theatre director and educator centering the stories of queer folks and people of color.
-He directs plays and creates original work orbiting spirituality, horizontal violence, and direct action.
-He is a founding member of Pittsburgh’s Hatch Arts Collective and has directed all 7 Hatch productions.
-Hatch projects include Reasonable Assurance, a performance connecting undergraduates and adjuncts confronting the economic realities of higher education and Driftless, a series of performances inspired by court transcripts, interviews with folks impacted by fracking, and the bible.
+He directs new plays and creates original performance confronting memory, systems, and care.
+He is a founding member of Pittsburgh’s Hatch Arts Collective, he has directed all of their productions including Reasonable Assurance, a performance connecting undergraduates and adjuncts confronting the economic realities of higher education and Driftless, a series of performances inspired by court transcripts, interviews with folks impacted by fracking, and the bible.
 Most recently, he directed Hatch's production of Gloria by Branden Jacobs-Jenkins (Hatch), The River by Jez Butterworth (Quantum Theatre), and Dark Play or Stories for Boys by Carlos Murillo (Carnegie Mellon).
 Adil also directed Chickens in the Yard by Paul Kruse as the inaugural project supported by Quantum Theatre’s Gerri Kay New Voices Program.
-He also directed The River by Jez Butterworth with Quantum.
-In addition, Adil has directed for Bricolage, Prologue Theatre, Pittsburgh Playwrights, and others.
+Additionally, he directed The River by Jez Butterworth with Quantum.
+Adil has directed for Bricolage, Prologue Theatre, Pittsburgh Playwrights, and others.
 He has also served as a dramaturg for choreographers Staycee Pearl and Dahlia Nayar.
 As an educator, Adil has worked at Middlebury College, The Mori Art Museum, The Warhol, and others.
 He was a member of the Heinz Endowments’ Transformative Arts Process, a grantmaking initiative supporting justice based arts education within black communities in Pittsburgh.
 Adil also served as the Program Director and then Artistic Director at Dreams of Hope, an LGBTQA+ youth arts organization for over 5 years.
 His next project, Amm(i)gone, is an adaptation of Sophocles’s Antigone as an apology to and from his mother.
 Adil is currently a Point Scholar and pursuing his MFA as a John Wells Directing Fellow at Carnegie Mellon University.

 View full resume HERE.